 In contrast, if you own leasehold property, you only have the right to use or live in the property in question for a given length of time.
 And this is often conditional upon the payment of rent or the way in which the property is used for example

 In England and Wales, the vast majority of houses are freehold, and flats are leasehold.
-(There is a third system of ownership called commonhold which is in regular use in Scotland.
+(There is a third system of ownership called commonhold which is similar to the system in regular use in Scotland.
 However despite having been introduced in England and Wales in 1993, less than 20 commonholds have yet been set up).
 The UK Government confirmed in 2023 that they had dropped plans to abolish Leasehold in England and Wales

 Click here to read more about Commonhold ownership